danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 Major open source projects really need a contribution funnel to get more people involved.
 This type of community building requires many hands to help newcomers, triage issues, review contributions, answer questions, and provide support.

 Unfortunately, it is all too common to have one person trying to hold everything together on multiple projects.
-However, this is a catch-22, that one person is barely holding things together, and each issue raised, each merge request submitted is extra work and burden for them.
+This is a catch-22, that one person is barely holding things together, and each issue raised, each merge request submitted is extra work and burden for them.

 It doesn't feel welcoming to new people if they show up to help and their contributions dead rot, it is natural to move along and spend your time on things that you feel are making a difference.